robbie-carragher/Twidget/README.md

 - Displays a Twitter timeline feed for a given username.
 - Easy-to-use widget interface in the WordPress dashboard.
 - Fully responsive and styled using Twitter's official widget script.
-- Minimal setup required — just enter a Twitter username.
+- Minimal setup is required; just enter a Twitter username.

 ---

 ## Installation

 1. **Download the Plugin**
-   - Clone this repository or download the `twitter-feed-widget.php` file.
+   - Clone this repository or download the `twidget.php` file.

 2. **Upload to WordPress**
-   - Place the `twitter-feed-widget.php` file in the `/wp-content/plugins/` directory.
+   - Place the `twidget.php` file in the `/wp-content/plugins/` directory.

 3. **Activate the Plugin**
    - Go to the WordPress Admin Dashboard → Plugins.